arXiv/arxiv-docs/help/replace.md

 backdated to the time the last version was submitted.
 This is open to abuse and thus not allowed.

-The exceptions to this rule are the addition of [journal reference and DOI information](jref).
+The exceptions to this rule are the addition of [journal reference, DOI, and report number information](jref).
 The journal reference field may contain only full publication information for the article; the DOI field may contain only a DOI.